Idearia/WordPress-AI-Commander/mobile/README.md

 # AI Commander Mobile App

-This is the TypeScript-based mobile voice assistant for AI Commander WordPress plugin.
+This is the React-based mobile voice assistant for AI Commander WordPress plugin.
+The app provides real-time voice interaction with your WordPress site through OpenAI's Realtime API and includes comprehensive internationalization support.

 ## Development Setup